 This article focuses on the most significant goods by value (according to the CPA classification) in extra-EU imports.
-It presents statistics for the EU-28 from 2014 to 2018.
+It presents statistics for the EU from 2016 to 2020.
 Imported goods can be final goods but can also be important inputs for European industries.
 The article discusses the share of individual Member States in total extra-EU imports for the five most imported product groups.
-Additionally, it shows the share these product groups have in each Member States’ total extra-EU imports of goods.
+Additionally, it shows the share these product groups have in each Member State's total extra-EU imports of goods.

 The article is part of an online publication providing recent statistics on international trade in goods, covering information on the EU's main partners, main products traded, specific characteristics of trade as well as background information.

-The composition of total EU imports of goods in 2018 for the 24 CPA groups (Table1) is shown in Figure 1.
-The top two products 'Crude petroleum and natural gas' (oil & gas) with 14.3 % and 'Computer, electronic and optical products' (computers) with 13.6 % together account for over a quarter of all imports.
-Following at a distance, the next three products are 'Machinery and equipment n.e.c' (machines) with 6.0 %, 'Chemicals and chemical products' (chemicals) with 5.9 % and 'Basic metals' (metals) with 5.8 %.
+The composition of total EU imports of goods in 2020 for the 24 CPA groups in Table 1 is shown in Figure 1.
+The most imported product is, 'Computer, electronic and optical products' (computers) with 15.3 %.
+Following at a distance, the next four products are 'Crude petroleum and natural gas' (oil & gas) with 8.7 %, 'Chemicals and chemical products' (chemicals) with 7.5 %, 'Machinery and equipment n.e.c' (machines) with 6.6% and 'Basic pharmaceutical products' (pharmaceuticals), with 6.0 %.
 It is on these five product groups that the rest of the article will concentrate.

 Crude petroleum and natural gas